SiaKong/CSI4142G14/SQLqeuries.md

 <br>
 ###Insert distinct country names to **country** dimension
+Datas have duplicates of country values becaues there are multiple years and demographic datas associated with each country.
 > **INSERT INTO** country (country) **SELECT DISTINCT** country **FROM** master;

 <br>
 ###Insert distinct year values to **date** dimension
+Datas have duplicates of year values because there are ultiple demographic datas associated with each year.
 > **INSERT INTO** date (year)
 > **SELECT DISTINCT** year
 > **FROM** master